Mount Gambier - West

 Mount Gambier - West is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Mount Gambier - West, as per the latest Census, consisted of 75.0% houses and 25.0% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Non-Metro SA's figures of 87.6% houses and 12.5% other dwellings.
-Home ownership in Mount Gambier - West stood at 32.7%, with mortgaged properties making up 34.1% and rented dwellings comprising 33.2%.
-The median monthly mortgage repayment was $1,109, higher than Non-Metro SA's average of $1,083.
-Weekly rent in the area averaged at $220 compared to Non-Metro SA's $205.
-Nationally, Mount Gambier - West's mortgage repayments were significantly lower than the Australian average of $1,863, while weekly rents were substantially below the national figure of $375.
+Mount Gambier - West's dwellings, as per the latest Census, consisted of 75.0% houses and 25.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro SA had 87.6% houses and 12.5% other dwellings.
+Home ownership in Mount Gambier - West stood at 32.7%, with mortgaged dwellings at 34.1% and rented ones at 33.2%.
+The median monthly mortgage repayment was $1,109, exceeding Non-Metro SA's average of $1,083.
+The median weekly rent was $220, compared to Non-Metro SA's $205.
+Nationally, Mount Gambier - West's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing